runxiyu/ibpc/lang.md

 | Stack | a FILO                                     |                       |                                           |
 | Queue | a FIFO                                     |                       |                                           |

-Stacks and queues are a distanttarget to implement.
+Stacks and queues are a distant target to implement.

 ## Type conversion functions